Shout (Isley Brothers song)

-"Shout" is a popular song, written and originally recorded by American vocal group the Isley Brothers in 1959.
-Later versions include a UK Top 10 hit in 1964 by Scottish singer Lulu.
+"Shout" is a song written and originally recorded by American vocal group the Isley Brothers in 1959.
+Later versions include a cover by Scottish singer Lulu that peaked at No. 7 on the UK singles chart in 1964.

 "Shout" was inducted to the Grammy Hall of Fame in 1999.
 Rolling Stone magazine ranked it at number 119 on its list of "The 500 Greatest Songs of All Time".

-The song was featured in Final Destination Bloodlines and Animal House.
+The song was featured in the 1978 comedy film Animal House and the 2025 supernatural film Final Destination Bloodlines.